VirtualBrainLab/Pinpoint/README.md

 To set up a new probe, select the button in the bottom right corresponding to the probe type (NP1/NP2/NP2.4).
 By default the probe's (0,0,0) coordinate is set to the IBL bregma coordinate (CCF: AP 5.4f, ML 5.739f, DV 0.332f).

-Note that when targeting a brain region the rotations go **around** the insertion point on the brain surface.

 At any time you can press [M] to open the manual coordinate entry window and adjust the probe position by hand.

 ### Controls

+The easiest way to control your probe is to click on the probe, press one of the axis keys [W/S], [A/D], or [Z/X] and then drag.
+This will move the probe along the corresponding axis.
+You can also click the keys to move probes:

 ![probe controls](https://github.com/dbirman/NPTrajectoryPlanner/raw/main/Images/ProbeControls.png)

 Use [W/A/S/D] to move the probe along the AP or ML axis.
 Hold **shift** to move faster along any axis.
+Hold **CTRL** to move slower.

 Azimuth is the angle of the probe manipulator relative to the brain.
 Use [Q/E] to control azimuth.